Ventrosky/osint-projects/README.md

 * Using: **JavaScript**, **D3js** and **Python**.

 ## Dark-Web
-Script from the blog post ["Dark Web OSINT With Python and OnionScan"](http://www.automatingosint.com/blog/2016/07/dark-web-osint-with-python-and-onionscan-part-one/)
+Scripts from the blog post ["Dark Web OSINT With Python and OnionScan"](http://www.automatingosint.com/blog/2016/07/dark-web-osint-with-python-and-onionscan-part-one/) written by Justin Seitz.
 * Using: **Python**